Home » Know how

 Again, the numbers to memorize and call in a real emergency are 113 and 118.

-Contact Harvard Travel Assist (HTA) at 001-617-998-0000.
+Contact International SOS with your assistance app or calling +1-617-998-0000.
 They can assist you, direct you, and have you verify on the phone the nature of the emergency with a doctor.
 You may call any day, any time (24/7).
 Give them your name, affiliation (Harvard Summer program in Milan and Siena), and phone number, and ask them to call you back.
-You may also email HTA at <firstname.lastname@example.org>.
-This method may result in a longer response time, as this is the non-emergency email, but if the student sends along the information on how to connect back to them, HTA will make every effort to do so.

-In Milan the closest hospital to the Residence Pola is the Ospedale Niguarda, tel.
-02-6444-1 (a little more than two miles from the Residence).
+In Milan the best hospital is Ospedale Niguarda, tel.
+02-6444-1 (four miles from the Residence Pian della Nave).
 The closest hospital to IULM (only half a mile) is the Ospedale San Paolo, tel.
 02-81-841.

 If you need a doctor, a dentist, a psychologist, or a chiropractor, the following medical centers will be able to assist you in English (please check their sites for office hours and locations):